How Inertial Measurement Units Keep Aircraft on Course

 Accelerometers

-Accelerometers measure proper acceleration, which is the rate of change of velocity relative to free fall.
-They detect linear acceleration along one or more axes.
-The data from accelerometers helps in determining orientation and motion.
-These sensors are key in devices ranging from smartphones to drones and even in industrial machinery.
-By observing changes in acceleration, they assist in calculating velocity and displacement.
+Accelerometers measure proper acceleration — which is basically the rate of change of velocity compared to free fall.
+In plain English, they detect linear motion along one or more axes.
+The data they spit out helps determine orientation and movement.
+You’ll find these sensors in everything from smartphones to drones to industrial machinery.

 Gyroscopes